musaibxandra/Parisian-AirBnB-Eclairs/README.md

 You're Designated as New Performance Analyst for AirBnB, a platform that allows individuals to rent out their homes for travellers.

-As AirBnB's popularity has surged, it has increasingly become the focus of regulations aimed to limit the number of properties listed in each city.
+As AirBnB's popularity has surged, it has become the focus of regulations that limits the number of properties listed in each city.

 You've been tasked to analyze Paris listings, with a focus on pricing.
 Management seeks graphical overview of factors influencing pricing and whether the regulations implemented in 2015 impacted listings in the Paris.